Submissions are now closed!

 Additional information

-• Participants from the Global South who have distinguished service to the CIES field, particularly those who work on educational reforms, are invited to apply for the CIES International Travel Award (ITA).
+- Participants from the Global South who have distinguished service to the CIES field, particularly those who work on educational reforms, are invited to apply for the CIES International Travel Award (ITA).
 Candidates who have received the award in the past are not eligible.
-Further information will be available here.
+Further information will be available soon.

 Contact

-• For inquiries about your submission and/or the CIES 2025 Program, please write to the Organizing Committee at conference@cies.us with the subject line “Submission” or “Program.”
+- For inquiries about your submission and/or the CIES Annual Meeting Program, please write to the Organizing Committee at conference@cies.us with the subject line “Submission” or “Program.”